Code-Institute-Submissions/my-milestone-project/README.md

 i have used html, css, bootstap, and jquery.
 ## Testing ( containing test cases)
-i have tested all my code the the validator and have passed
+i have tested all my code the the validator and have passed i used chrome to test my website website works on my phone and is correct size on my laptop or phone or tablet
+- huawei p30 lite
+- samsumg galaxy tab A
+- hp laptop
+### home page
+page to have a nav bar and footer page to have image of what rocket league is page should have text about the game and code of conduct
+### contact support
+user enters all valid info and click on submit.
+The form should submit and reload the page page should have navbar and footer
+### other

+bugs fixed - navbar added to add links to other pages to top of page instead of under image
 ## deployment
 i used github to originally create my page and did the code with gitpod